HBSniff/hbsniff.github.io/docs/interEntity.md

 # The N+1 Problem

-> The N + 1 problem occurs when an application gets data from the database, and then loops through the result of that data.
-That means we call to the database again and again and again.
-In total, the application will call the database once for every row returned by the first query (N) plus the original query ( + 1).
+> The N + 1 problem occurs when an application retrieves a parent entity from the database, and then loops through a collection field of the entity containing N other entities.
+Hibernate may generate a query for every iteration to retrieve smelly entities, which means we call to the database recurrently.
+In total, the application will call the database once for every row (i.e., for N times) returned by the original query, and the plus one refers to the original query.
+This problem could lead to performance issue if the size of N is large.
+However, reducing N is not acceptable since we may need that large amount of data.
+The appropriate way to address it is to correctly configure the relationships between entities and the strategies of data fetching.
+For example, using the ```LAZY FetchType``` with specified ```BatchSize``` for on-demand batch retrieval.

 For implementational details, please visit https://www.brentozar.com/archive/2018/07/common-entity-framework-problems-n-1/